mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- WHERE IS THIS SHOWN?
 HOW RELEVANT?
 JUSTIFY LEVEL IT IS EXPLORED. -->

 In addition, other divisions of labour which highlight the emerging roles of young people are present the data.
-For example, in Interview.1.c Madiha(p) describes Nasrin(c)'s strong preference for independent working which her mother Madiha respects and accommodates.
+For example, Mark(p) describes he and Ed's(c) styles of working through documentaiton carefully at home as plodding - "we are plodders".
+In Interview.1.c Madiha(p) describes Nasrin(c)'s strong preference for independent working which her mother Madiha respects and accommodates.
 This game making program set an expectation parents to get involved with the game coding as well as young people.
 Maggie shares her thoughts on the changing nature of Home Education communities, that parents are now more passive and think of their roles as arranging tutoring for their childrens, whereas she is more aligned with a DIY approach, and keen to get involved.
-Anastasia (P1.debrief) also shared reflections on the issues of family and home education dynamics, suggesting that parents may get in the way of young people's ability to move into other's spaces to learn things, and that parental helping roles may therefore be a hindrance.
+Anastasia(p) (P1.debrief) also shared reflections on the issues of family and home education dynamics, suggesting that parents may get in the way of young people's ability to move into other's spaces to learn things, and that parental helping roles may therefore be a hindrance.

 ANY MORE/ PERHAPS NORMS

 Turning to funds of knowledge and interest, present in the areas of game playing interests, art, environmental and other global concerns and professional knowledge.
 For example, some adults imported knowledge from professional communities or previous studies, for example Maggie had studied Pascal previously and Dan brought practices from work and from volunteering at Coder Dojo.

 Movement of repertoires was also well illustrated in the mobilisation of game related knowledge.
+From P2 onward the use of a half-baked game as a starting point also allowed FoK to be mobilised in several ways.
+The knowledge of what was normal in such a platform game, the use of gravity as a known concept in variables.
+And motivation to change such a game and personalise it via the graphical matrix.
 In Interview.2.a Nasrin shares some of the links between Minecraft practices and graphical asset authoring in the Piskel software.
+AS AN ADDITIONAL BENEFIT?..
 Madiha shared that via joint game making she was now more aware of an involved in Nasrin's gaming activity.

 Early in the P1 and P2 process participants were able to incorporate some of their concerns about wider ecological and global issues in the planning of their game narrative.
 In interview data Madiha (Interview.2.b) describes her own choice to address social media, Nasrin's choice to make a game on sea pollution and Xavier's topic of AI robots taking over the world.
 On a smaller scale some participant chose their hobbies or fan interests as game subjects: Ed choosing trains and Maggie, Pearl and Grandad choosing beekeeping.
 Interview data surfaced the identification with art as a hobby practice by Ed, Nasrin and Madiha.
 This was echoed in video data where both Madiha and Nasrin appeared to favour working with graphical elements and bringing characters to the game.
 Madiha created a collage which she brought in to use as the game's background.

+This section is not an attempt to exhaustively list initial imported uses of FoK and DoL, rather it details an important stage in a longer process.
+At times the practice of blending with either GDP concepts or technical tools is very rapid.
 For some participants the process of blending their interests with those of the game making program began immediately and intuitively as illustrated by  Mark(p)'s comments on Ed(c)'s use of the Piskel graphical art editor (Interview.2).

-From P2 onward the use of a half-baked game as a starting point also allowed FoK to be mobilised in several ways.
-The knowledge of what was normal in such a platform game, the use of gravity as a known concept in variables.
-And motivation to change such a game and personalise it via the graphical matrix.

-Similarly, the findings of Chapter 6 show some initial uses of FoK and DoL that met this description of initial blending with GDP concepts.
-For example.
+Other processes took longer to emerge, requiring more time or active effort to incorporate as described in the following section.

 <!-- Table of imported repertoires
 https://docs.google.com/spreadsheets/d/1EvMehUNHIGj0xRyrKgBxj5GwOGHwnTFw9EMBJ3Ot9Kc/edit?gid=1243995712#gid=1243995712 -->